Technologicat/unpythonic/README.md

  - Pure Python (e.g. batteries for `itertools`),
  - Macros driving a pure-Python core (`do`, `let`),
  - Pure macros (e.g. `continuations`, `lazify`, `dbg`).
- - Whole-module AST transformations (dialects).
+ - Whole-module transformations a.k.a. dialects.

 This depends on the purpose of each feature, as well as ease-of-use considerations.
 See the design notes for more information.